 Often, yes.
 Every case is different, but our Miller County, MO defense lawyers frequently secure outcomes like probation, community service, or diversion programs that keep clients out of jail, especially those with clean records or low-level charges.

-Will a criminal conviction stay on my record forever?
+Does a criminal conviction stay on my record forever?

 Not always.
 Missouri gives many people a second chance through the expungement process.
 Depending on your case, you may be eligible to have your record sealed or cleared after a waiting period.
 Our Miller County, MO criminal defense attorneys can help you find out if you qualify and take steps to restore your reputation.

-What if I’ve been charged with a felony but have no prior offenses?
+What happens if I’m charged with a felony but have no prior record?

-Can Combs Waterkotte help if I already entered a guilty plea?
+Can Combs Waterkotte help if I already pled guilty in Miller County, MO?

 The Miller County, MO criminal defense attorney you choose could determine your entire future.
 Don’t leave that to chance.
 While public defenders are often overwhelmed and other attorneys might shy away from trial, we at Combs Waterkotte fight every case as if your freedom depends on it—because it does.